glyphr-studio/Glyphr-Studio-2/src/README.md

 ### Meta

-Testing has been set up using Vitest, and can be run by doing `npm test`.
+Testing has been set up using Vitest, and can be run by doing `npm run test`.
 Tests are stored as `-.test.js` in a `test` folder (for Project Data) or directly next to the file they test.
 All files with this suffix will be included in the test pass.